"Happy-Go-Lucky"- or, Winning in Life Without Trying

 Capricious Lady Luck

-Now, fast forward a few decades, and here I was in Canada, sitting in my car in front of a small manufacture business and wondering if the owner could possibly make up a reason to hire me.
+Now, fast forward a few decades, and here I was in Canada, sitting in my car in front of a small manufacture business and wondering if the owner could possibly invent a reason to hire me.
 With my limited experience as a junior machinist I had to give up any serious ambitions in that field.

 And yet, there I was now gathering confidence to step in and try my luck, because only luck could have got me a job.
 As usual in similar situations, I started rehearsing what to say, and after no version of it that sounded convincing enough to me, I just shrugged and decided to be myself, so whatever happens-happens.